What is the grant for?

 - To establish more permanent contacts designed to lead to a fellowship or a research affiliate position in the host laboratory for the development of a research project in the area of basic cardiovascular sciences.

 - To learn new skills that will be beneficial to the researcher in their future career, and which can be transferred back to the candidate’s organisation.

-- A maximum of 5 (five) grants of 2,500 (two thousand five hundred) Euros each will be awarded based on the quality of the application
+- A maximum of two grants of 2,500 (two thousand five hundred) Euros each will be awarded, based on the quality of the applications

-They will be distributed in one call per year
+- They will be distributed via one call per year

-Successful candidates must use their funds within 9 (nine) months
+- Successful candidates must use their funds within nine months

-Candidates should not be older than 35 (thirty-five) years at the time of the application deadline
+- Candidates should not be older than 40 years at the time of the application deadline

 Please read the disclaimer on Personal Data Privacy before applying.

 Candidates can only apply via the online application form.

 At the time of application, formal eligibility criteria will be checked.
 If you are not eligible, the First Contact Initiative Grant application form may not be visible.